 Dr. Caitrine Hellenga is a 1998 graduate of the University of Tennessee College of Veterinary Medicine.
 She came to Winter Park Veterinary Hospital after graduation and practiced here for 9 years.
 In 2007 she moved to St. Louis be closer to her family.
 While in St. Louis she practiced at a 24/7 emergency and critical care hospital that provides a full range of intensive care services as well as routine health care.

 Dr. Hellenga has returned to WPVH as the Medical Director.
-She has a special interest in dermatology, dentistry, emergency and critical care, preventive care, avian and small mammal medicine, German shepherds, acupuncture and Chinese medicine, soft tissue surgery, compassionate euthanasia, and staff training.
+She has a special interest in dermatology, dentistry, emergency and critical care, preventive care, avian and small mammal medicine, German shepherds, soft tissue surgery, compassionate euthanasia, and staff training.

 Dr. Hellenga shares her home with her husband Tim and enjoys walking their dog Harper, cooking, and reading murder mysteries.